 It is starting to look a LOT like a scam for sure, which brings me onto…

-How Does The Inbox Income System Actually Work?
+How Does Inbox Income Work?

 Okay so despite all of the hype on the Inbox Income website, the system itself does not actually work as promised – in fact the truth is there is no “system” at all.

-Whilst you’re led to believe that you’ll be getting access to some sort of really easy to make a lot of money by sending emails, that is not the case – and instead after handing over your money you will just be provided with some low quality training.
+Whilst you’re led to believe that you’ll be getting access to some sort of really easy to make a lot of money by sending emails, that is not the case – and instead after handing over your money, you will just be provided with some low-quality training.

-The training will teach you how to setup a landing page, how to collect emails (from subscribers) and how to market affiliate products to them in return for commissions… But there are some problems here.
+The training will teach you how to set up a landing page, how to collect emails (from subscribers) and how to market affiliate products to them in return for commissions… But there are some problems here.

 Firstly, as I just mentioned the training is VERY low quality which means you’ll find it difficult to follow (especially as a newbie) and it will likely just leave you feeling frustrated or confused.

 And secondly, the whole thing is WAY harder than you’re led to believe.
 I mean the video makes out like you’ll be able to start making money right away but that’s simply not true.